Board Members

 Survivor since 1992

-Kenita Collier (BS,MBA,CSM) / Vice President
+Kenita Collier (MBA) / Vice President

 I joined the BCI a month after being diagnosed with breast cancer.
 The members were with me as I underwent chemotherapy and radiation treatments.
 I vowed to do what I could to help the organization accomplish its mission to support and educate women concerning breast health and breast cancer.
 Through my active fight against breast cancer, I hope that one day my daughter will not have to worry about the dreadful disease.